Ready to say goodbye to debt for good? Learn More

 Under this process, the mortgage servicer will report your default to your county recorder's office.
 This office maintains county property records, though its title and duties vary by county.
 In addition to filing this notice publicly, the servicer must also meet certain requirements before proceeding with a foreclosure sale, but will not be required to file a formal lawsuit before moving forward.
 Foreclosure processes that require a formal lawsuit are known as judicial foreclosures

-Information That Will Be in the Notice of Default
+What Information Is Included in the Notice of Default ?

 A Notice of Default will include the following: